How to Rent a Car Trailer

 black car on open trailer

 If you are moving to a new location, chances are, you also need to move your car.
-While there are alternatives to how to move your car, renting a car trailer (also called a car carrier or car hauler) is one reasonably priced option you can consider.
+While there are a few ways to move your car, such as open or enclosed car transport, renting a car trailer (also called a car carrier or car hauler) is one reasonably priced option you can consider.

 A car trailer is a four-wheel carrier that allows you to tow your car behind your moving truck or full-size SUV with all four wheels off the ground.
 Renting a car trailer is often cheaper than other options, but it does require some preparation and planning before the big move.